lmweber/diffcyt/README.md

 For a tutorial and examples of usage, see the Bioconductor [package vignette](http://bioconductor.org/packages/release/bioc/vignettes/diffcyt/inst/doc/diffcyt_workflow.html) (link also available via the main Bioconductor page for the [diffcyt package](http://bioconductor.org/packages/diffcyt)).

-## Availability and installation
+## Installation

-The `diffcyt` package is freely available from [Bioconductor](http://bioconductor.org/packages/diffcyt).
-The stable release version can be installed using the Bioconductor installer as follows.
-Note that installation requires R version 3.4.0 or later.
+The `diffcyt` package is available from [Bioconductor](http://bioconductor.org/packages/diffcyt), and can be installed as follows:

 ```{r}
 # Install Bioconductor installer from CRAN